aiidaplugins/aiida-crystal17/README.md

 This executable computes the md5 hash of the supplied input file and tries to match it against a dictionary of precomputed hashes.
 If found, the executable will write the matching output (from `test/output_files`) to stdout.

-To use this mock executable when running tests, set the global variable `MOCK_CRY_EXECUTABLES=true`.
+To use this mock executable when running tests, set the global variable `MOCK_EXECUTABLES=true`.

 ## Setting up CRYSTAL17 locally